Improve and Upgrade Your Home's Energy Efficiency

 With a bit of forethought and planning, any Irish home - no matter what year it was built in - can be made more energy efficient to the benefit of your back pocket and the environment.

-Of course, the people living in these homes can also be more energy-efficient through our actions, activities and mindsets.
-There are various factors which determine whether a home is energy efficient or not, falling under the following main areas:
+Of course, the people living in these homes can also be more energy-efficient through their actions, activities and mindsets.
+There are various factors which determine whether a home is energy efficient:

 All the efficient features of an energy-saving home usually work together to lower energy consumption.
 Moreover, such a home is environmentally friendly.
 The sources of energy should reduce greenhouse gas emissions and also shrink the home's carbon footprint.
 Greenhouse gases have been at the forefront of climate change.

 An energy-efficient home should be comfortable and healthy at all times.
-This home is warm in winter, and cool during the summer times and also free of drafts.
-The home is well ventilated and has excellent air quality.
+This home is warm in winter, cool during the summer times and also free of drafts.
+The home is well-ventilated and has excellent air quality.
 The house is never too humid or dry at any given time.
-Upgrading to this kind of a home can bring a lot of comfort to its residents.
+Upgrading to this kind of home can bring a lot of comfort to its residents.

 An energy-efficient home's fixtures and upgrades usually show the commitment to add resale value.
 Upgraded windows and doors, as well as highly efficient lighting and appliances, not only save a home's energy but also add value to it.
 Energy upgrades should also entail investing in renewable energy resources such as solar and wind that can pay off for years to come.
 Adopting the use of solar energy will save energy for a home, reduce emissions, and add significant value.
 The Government has committed to a Microgeneration scheme as part of part of Ireland's Climate Action Plan stating that excess energy produced by households & businesses will be compensated with a Renewable Energy Feed In Tariff (REFIT) for every kilowatt of green energy currently sent back to the national grid.